JohnLCaron/rlauxe/docs/BettingRiskFunction.md

 the outcome of the ith wager.
 The value Mj is the gambler’s wealth after the jth wager.
 The gambler is not permitted to borrow money, so to ensure that when X_i = 0 (corresponding to losing the ith bet) the gambler does not end up in debt (Mi < 0), λi cannot exceed 1/µi.
+In practice, λi < 1/µi to prevent stalls.

 See Cobra section 4.2 and SHANGRLA Section 3.2.